T

 museum

-Houses the largest collection of Auguste Rodin's sculptures outside of Paris, featuring iconic works like 'The Thinker' and 'The Gates of Hell.'
-The intimate setting allows for a close appreciation of the artist's powerful and emotive works.
+Home to the largest collection of Auguste Rodin's sculptures outside of Paris, including 'The Thinker' and 'The Gates of Hell'.
+Its intimate setting and beautiful garden offer a serene artistic experience.

 3. Afternoon